 10 British composers who shaped the nation’s classical music legacy

-From Tallis to Weir – here are some of England, Scotland and Wales’ most compelling musical voices.
+From Tallis to Weir – here are some of Britain’s most compelling musical voices from the past few hundred years.

-As the nation marks Her Majesty the Queen’s 95th birthday, on Classic FM we’re handpicking the finest classical music written by British composers.
+As a new monarch is soon to be crowned, on Classic FM we’re handpicking the finest classical music written by British composers.

-From the 16th through to 21st century, here are some of the English, Scottish and Welsh composers who have shaped Britain’s incredible musical legacy, a point of great pride for the late Duke of Edinburgh, Her Majesty’s consort.
+From the 16th through to 21st century, here are some of the English, Scottish and Welsh composers who have shaped Britain’s incredible musical legacy.

 Thomas Tallis (1505-1585)